Candystand: what happened, sources, and modern alternatives

 Publishers Clearing House buys Funtank and the Candystand property.

-Search demand concentrates around mini golf and old sports games.
+Most of the remaining interest centers on mini golf and old sports games.

 The original portal is gone, but some versions and remakes may be discussed in preservation communities.